Cloud Vulnerability DB

 A community-led vulnerabilities database

-The Theme Editor plugin for WordPress contains a Cross-Site Request Forgery (CSRF) vulnerability affecting all versions up to and including 3.0.
-The vulnerability was discovered on October 17, 2025, and was assigned CVE-2025-9890.
-This security issue impacts the themeeditortheme page functionality within the plugin (NVD).
+The Theme Editor plugin for WordPress (CVE-2025-9890) contains a Cross-Site Request Forgery (CSRF) vulnerability affecting all versions up to and including 3.0.
+The vulnerability was discovered by Jonas Benjamin Friedli and was publicly disclosed on October 17, 2025 (Wordfence).

-The vulnerability stems from missing or incorrect nonce validation on the 'themeeditortheme' page.
-It has been assigned a CVSS v3.1 Base Score of 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H. The issue is classified as CWE-352 (Cross-Site Request Forgery) (Wordfence).
+The vulnerability stems from missing or incorrect nonce validation on the 'theme_editor_theme' page.
+The severity of this vulnerability is rated as HIGH with a CVSS v3.1 base score of 8.8 (Vector: CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H).
+The vulnerability is classified under CWE-352 (Cross-Site Request Forgery) (NVD).

 Source: This report was generated using AI